-2021 Funding Cycle Updates 2
+2023 Funding Cycle Updates 2

 CDBG Program History and Overview 3

 Eligible Areas 4

 Eligible Activities 5

 Minimum and Maximum Threshold Requirements 8

 Applicable Administrative Requirements 9

 Application Preparation and Submittal Guidance 10

-Application Evaluation Criteria
+Application Evaluation Criteria 11

-Funding Cycle Timeline and Application Workshops
+Funding Cycle Timeline and Application Workshops 14

-Appendix National Objectives Prohibited Activities Resources 16
+Appendix National Objectives Prohibited Activities Resources Key Contacts 16

-Kev Contacts

-2021 FUNDING CYCLE UPDATES & IMPORTANT INFORMATION
+2023 FUNDING CYCLE UPDATES & IMPORTANT INFORMATION

 - Applications must be submitted via the online application submission forms (see page 10).
-No paper copies or emailed applications will be accepted. - The CDBG Capital Improvement application is being released first this year.
-The CDBG Public Service / Planning application will be released later in the year. - Non-profits may apply for one CDBG Capital Improvement project and one CDBG Public Service / Planning project (when the Public Service / Planning application is released).
-Otherwise, there is a limit of one funding application per agency. - All 2021 CDBG proposed projects must be consistent with Cook County's current Consolidated Plan, Moving to Implementation. - Consistency with the Cook County Policy Roadmap, including a focus on racial equity - A geographic focus on the southern suburbs for the 2021 application cycle and an emphasis on connections to the South Suburban Economic Growth Initiative - Increased focus on fair housing activities (Form D municipal applicants only) and completion of the municipal fair housing survey - Increased focus on Section 3 and M/WBE performance (see Capacity criterion) and requirements (specific guidelines will be noted during the procurement process) - Emphasis on regional collaboration, consistency with the ON TO 2050 comprehensive regional plan, and project implementation within the context of a broader municipal or organizational strategic plan or vision - > Application scoring criteria is detailed in the Application Guide (pages 11-13) - > The Area Benefit Threshold is 51% for all capital improvement projects - Funding request cap for Capital Improvement projects is \$400,000.
+No paper copies or emailed applications will be accepted. - Non-profits may apply for one CDBG Capital Improvement project and one CDBG Public Service / Planning project.
+Otherwise, there is a limit of one funding application per agency. - All 2023 CDBG proposed projects must be consistent with Planning for Progress Cook County's current Consolidated Plan - Consistency with the Cook County Policy Roadmap, including a focus on racial equity - A geographic focus on the southern suburbs for the 2023 application cycle and an emphasis on connections to the South Suburban Economic Growth Initiative - Increased focus on fair housing activities (Form D municipal applicants only) and completion of the municipal fair housing survey - Increased focus on Section 3 and M/WBE performance (see Capacity criterion) and requirements (specific guidelines will be noted during the procurement process) - Emphasis on regional collaboration, consistency with the ON TO 2050 comprehensive regional plan, and project implementation within the context of a broader municipal or organizational strategic plan or vision - > Application scoring criteria is detailed in the Application Guide (pages 11-13) - > Applicants will lose 15 points for each required document not submitted. - The CDBG application is split into two different applications: one for Capital Improvement /Demolition / Economic Development projects, and one for Public Service / Planning projects - > The Area Benefit Threshold is 51% for all capital improvement projects - Funding request cap for Capital Improvement projects is \$400,000.
 Non-profit agencies applying for capital improvement projects are capped at \$200,000. - An emphasis on complete streets, transit accessibility, and resilient features within infrastructure projects